 Our high streets are under strain.
 At Guild Living we understand the challenges being faced by the retail sector.
 Over the past decade the rise of e-tailing combined with the growing number of company voluntary arrangements putting increasing pressure on retail landlords, we have seen a shift in consumer behaviour.

-At Guild Living, we believe that with every challenge comes an opportunity.
+But with every challenge comes an opportunity.

 We must use innovation to respond to changes in our demographic to avoid our towns and city centres diminishing as a result of the two biggest evolving megatrends of our time – urbanisation and our ageing population.